ITER: Reactor overview

-At such high temperatures, particles have a large kinetic energy, and hence velocity.
+At such high temperatures, particles have a large kinetic energy, and hence speed.
 If unconfined, the particles will rapidly escape, taking the energy with them, cooling the plasma to the point where net energy is no longer produced.
 A successful reactor would need to contain the particles in a small enough volume for a long enough time for much of the plasma to fuse.

 In ITER and many other magnetic confinement reactors, the plasma, a gas of charged particles, is confined using magnetic fields.
 A charged particle moving through a magnetic field experiences a force perpendicular to the direction of travel, resulting in centripetal acceleration, thereby confining it to move in a circle or helix around the lines of magnetic flux.
 ITER will use four types of magnets to contain the plasma: a central solenoid magnet, poloidal magnets around the edges of the tokamak, 18 D-shaped toroidal-field coils, and correction coils.

 A solid confinement vessel is also needed, both to shield the magnets and other equipment from high temperatures and energetic photons and particles, and to maintain a near-vacuum for the plasma to populate.
 The containment vessel is subjected to a barrage of very energetic particles, where electrons, ions, photons, alpha particles, and neutrons constantly bombard it and degrade the structure.
 The material must be designed to endure this environment so that a power station would be economical.
 Tests of such materials will be carried out both at ITER and at IFMIF (International Fusion Materials Irradiation Facility).

 Once fusion has begun, high-energy neutrons will radiate from the reactive regions of the plasma, crossing magnetic field lines easily due to charge neutrality (see neutron flux).
 Since it is the neutrons that receive the majority of the energy, they will be ITER's primary source of energy output.
 Ideally, alpha particles will expend their energy in the plasma, further heating it.

 The inner wall of the containment vessel will have 440 blanket modules that are designed to slow and absorb neutrons in a reliable and efficient manner and therefore protect the steel structure and the superconducting toroidal field magnets.
 At later stages of the ITER project, experimental blanket modules will be used to test breeding tritium for fuel from lithium-bearing ceramic pebbles contained within the blanket module following the following reactions: